 Leiden (The Netherlands), 19-22 August 2014.

-- 27th International Conference on Legal Knowledge and Information Systems (JURIX 2014).
+- 27th International Conferences on Legal Knowledge and Information Systems (JURIX 2014)

 - International Conferences on Artificial Intelligence and Law (ICAIL):